Special Education Needs You!

 Kent State University offers two SPED concentrations:

 - Undergraduate Deaf Education concentration - teaching students who are deaf or hard of hearing, preschool to grade 12 (ages 3-21)

-- Undergraduate Mild /Moderate Educational Needs concentration - teaching students with disabilities who most often participate in the general education academic curriculum with SPED supports, kindergarten to grade 12 (ages 5-21)
+- Undergraduate Mild to Intensive Dual License - teaching students with disabilities kindergarten to grade 12 (ages 5-21)